e4s-project-exp/e4s-project-exp.github.io/first-time-user.md

 ### Key Concepts to Know
 - Scientific Computing: Using computers to model, simulate, and analyze scientific problems (like predicting a hurricane or designing a new material).
 - Libraries: Pre-built sets of functions and routines that solve common problems.
 For example, a math library can solve equations much faster than writing the code yourself.
-- Tools: Software that supports the research process—such as compilers (which turn human-written code into machine instructions), debuggers (which find errors in code), and performance analyzers (which show how fast the program runs).
+- Tools: Software that supports the research process—such as performance analyzers (which show how fast the program runs).
 - Portability: The ability to run the same software across different computers—from a laptop to the largest supercomputer—without rewriting it.
 - Ecosystem: A collection of many software libraries and tools that are designed to work together smoothly, much like apps on a smartphone that share data and services.
-More broadly, ecosystem also refers to the human activities that support the production and use of the software collection.
+More broadly, ecosystem also refers to the people and activities that support the production and use of the software collection.

 ### What E4S Provides
 1.	**A Ready-to-Use Collection:**